Sunday, May 19, 2013

 waves keep breaking over her, she's soaked!

-So finally after getting my visa sorted we spent a wonderful Saturday morning shopping for fresh fruit and veg, also filling up with fuel and water.
-At 11am we left the fuel dock did a motor-by some other yachts and headed on out towards NZ and Minerva Reef.
+Once I got my passport back and cleared out with customs and immigration, we spent a quick Saturday morning shopping for fresh fruit and veg, also filling up with fuel and water.
+At 11am we left the fuel dock did a motor-by Evi and some other yachts and headed on out towards NZ and Minerva Reef.

 Sunset.

-When we were getting near to Minerva North reef, our plan was to stop there for a day and clean our hull, we had 30 knot winds and 15 ft seas.
-David did not want to attempt the entrance into a reef we'd never visited before and it was directly downwind, so he decided we'd pass it by and continue on.
+When we were getting near to Minerva North reef, our initial plan was to stop there, as there was really bad weather forecast and we didn't want to chance it, and clean our hull, but we had 30 knot winds and 15 ft seas.
+David was hesitant to attempt the entrance into a reef we'd never visited before and it was directly downwind, so he decided we'd pass it by and continue on, maybe look at Minerva reef South and stop there.
 But the wind had other ideas and it headed us, forcing Puddytat to head directly for the reef.
-The wind suddenly dropped to 13 knots.
+Then it suddenly dropped to 13 knots.
 We could clearly see the entrance to the lagoon shaped reef.
 It was nice and wide.
-He changed his mind and said we're going in.... under sail.
+David changed his mind and said ''we're going in.... under sail''.
 We swooped through the entrance into lovely calmer water, and just then, the wind turned from beam on to head on.. what timing!
 We dropped the sails, turned on the engines and motored to a spot at the north end to drop the anchor.
 It was Monday afternoon.
+I was worried sick about my parents.
+We didn't have a SSB transmitter on board.
+We had a receiver and Evi had promised to relay their position at 4.30 every afternoon.
+We'd heard two positions and plotted them on the chart, then when we got a third we discovered it was exactly the same as the second, which was very weird, two plots 24 hours apart cannot be the same we thought...
+Later we found out what had happened.
+At the time though, we were not sure whether my Dad had made a mistake and plotted East instead of West so now we weren't sure where he was.
+Very very worrying.
+There were a group of Ham radio bods in New Zealand where were trying to keep in contact with Dad and sometimes we'd hear them wondering why they hadn't heard from him.
+One chap said that it was obvious, that they had gone down and were dead.
+It shocked me to the core, my blood ran cold.
+David looked at me and told me not to worry, they were fine, just out of radio contact for some reason.

-It was the weirdest feeling, to be anchored out in the middle of the ocean, no land or trees in sight, just some waves breaking all around us showing us that there was something there.
+In the reef it was the weirdest feeling, to be anchored out in the middle of the ocean, no land or trees in sight, just some waves breaking all around us showing us that there was something there.
 Ros and I jumped into the water and cleaned the hulls.
 David was working on something inside the boat, I can't remember what now, but it was a far hotter messier job than we had.
 The next day, after he'd completed some other work on Puddytat, David had his turn, he wanted to give the props a good clean so in he went.
-It was late afternoon when he finally finished and the wind was still too southerly so we stayed another night and early on Wednesday morning we left Minerva reef North.
+It was late afternoon when he finally finished and the wind was still too southerly and still very strong.
+Soooo frustrating, it was hard for me to relax.
+We stayed another night and early on Wednesday morning we left Minerva reef North.
+We were almost a full week behind them.

 Kudana, 1.5 miles away.. even though she's on top of a wave she's hard to see.